mateopineiroa/mateopineiroa/README.md

 - 👀 I’m interested in learning software development and permanently push my bounderies.
 - 🌱 I’m currently learning front-end and back-end.
 - 💞️ I’m looking to collaborate on interesting proyects and learn to work properly as a team.
-- 📫 How to reach me mateopineiro2001@gmail.com
+- 📫 How to reach me: mateopineiro2001@gmail.com

 <!---
 mateopineiroa/mateopineiroa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.